OpenHack/openhack.github.com/yours/index.markdown

 Most OpenHack Twitter accounts use usernames like this:

 * OpenHackBHM for Birmingham
-* OpenHackFW for Fort Worth
+* OpenHackFW for Fort Wayne
 * OpenHackIC for Iowa City
 * OpenHackNYC for New York City
 * OpenHackPGH for Pittsburgh